AnthonyP06/Air-Control-Simulator/README.md

 Miscellaneous
 -------------
-This project might contains bugs, it is not a steady version and cannot be used for a commercial use.
+This project might contain bugs, it is not a steady version and cannot be used for a commercial use.
 It is no more than a study project.